 Parents and friends of children with clearly visible birthmarks can help prevent and dampen emotional distress caused by birthmarks.
 Because children learn to respond to ridicule or shock by observing others, treating birthmarks as just another normal part of a unique childhood may make things easier.
 And being supportive in all aspects of a child's emotional development will help them learn to deal with their birthmark gracefully as they mature.

-If you're interested in learning more about your skin and other related topics, follow some of the links on the next page.
+If you're interested in learning more about your skin and other related topics, follow some of the links below.